BeamoAI/Beamo-Search/README.md

 2. Restart your computer if required.
+3. If it does not open after installing, try opening the `Ubuntu` app on your computer and then it should work.
+If you encounter further issues after this, post an issue in the `issues` tab.

 ### Initial Setup for Ubuntu
 1. Upon first launch, you'll be prompted to create a user and password for Ubuntu.